microsoftgraph/microsoft-graph-docs/api-reference/beta/api/connectorgroup_list.md

 Retrieve a list of connectorgroup objects.
 ## Prerequisites
-The following **scopes** are required to execute this API:  *Directory.ReadWrite.All Or Directory.AccessAsUser.All*
+One of the following **permissions** is required to execute this API:  *Directory.ReadWrite.All Or Directory.AccessAsUser.All*
 ## HTTP request
 <!-- { "blockType": "ignored" } -->
 ```http